poap-xyz/sane-data/README.md

 ## Setting up previews

 The preview templates are in `previews`.
+The default preview formats are a `react.js` app and a default `node.js` environment.

 The local publishing of your package is done by running `npm run publish:local` which uses `yalc` under the hood.

 When setting up your package, make sure to:

 1. Change the `package.name` field
 2. Change it in the `previews/{react,node}/package.json` `name` fields too